-- 1. Connect to your instance. - Find the IP address, subnet mask, and default gateway addresses for the instance by performing the following steps: - a.
+- 1. Connect to your instance. - 2.
+Find the IP address, subnet mask, and default gateway addresses for the instance by performing the following steps: - a.
 Click Start.
 In the Search field, type cmd to open a command prompt window, and then press Enter. - b.
-At the command prompt, run the following command: ipconfig.
-Review the following section in your output, and note the IPv4 Address, Subnet Mask, and Default Gateway values for the network interface.
+At the command prompt, run the following command: ipconfig /all.
+Review the following section in your output, and note the IPv4 Address, Subnet Mask, Default Gateway, and DNS Servers values for the network interface.